 The Project Plan is a statement of work that describes all the features your application will have.
 This document defines the overall scope and size of the project.
 We refer to it throughout the process to ensure that the project scope remains understood and controlled.

 The Screen Flow is a diagram that shows all the screens or web pages that your new application will contain, and the navigation paths between them.
 Each screen has an approximate effort level to help us build estimates.
-We divide the screens into modules of work, more or fewer depending on the size of the project.
+We divide the screens into modules of work, more or less depending on the size of the project.